bourumir-wyngs/granit-parser/README.md

 and returns
 https://docs.rs/granit-parser/latest/granit_parser/enum.TryLoadError.html to
 distinguish parser errors from receiver errors.

+Event-only receivers receive comment events as `Event::Comment(text, placement)`.
+Spanned receivers receive the same event plus the comment span in `on_event`.
+When using `ParserStack::resolve` or `ParserStack::push_include`, comment events from included documents are forwarded through the normal event stream.
+Their spans remain local to the included source, matching the existing span behavior for other included-document events.

 Use the iterator API when the caller should pull events and decide when to stop parsing. https://docs.rs/granit-parser/latest/granit_parser/struct.Parser.html#method.load